Sudoku hard Strategy and Techniques: Sudoku Hard level 4 game 1 solution

 We'll close actions of this stage and show you the results below.

-Stage 4 of Sudoku puzzle solution: 4th level game play 1
+Stage 4 of Sudoku hard puzzle solution: level 4 game play 1

 Three digits 4, 8, and 9 fully filled, six digits are left with not many empty cells.
 But there is no easy valid fill even at this late stage.
 This is the hallmark of a hard puzzle.